qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 Terms :
 - Electric Vehicle (EV): Vehicles powered by 100% electric.
-- Internet Combustion Engine Vehicle (ICE Vehicle) : Vehicles powered by fossil fuels (Gas or Diesel).
+- Internal Combustion Engine Vehicle (ICE Vehicle) : Vehicles powered by fossil fuels (Gas or Diesel).
 - Hybrid Vehicle (HV) : Vehicles use more than 1 power source, often is a combination of fossil fuels and electric.
 - L/100km : the unit of measurement for how many liters of fuel a vehicle consumes to travel 100km.
 We'll use this number to compare the efficiency of vehicles.